Who Was Queen Victoria?

 Since Victoria was queen, Albert couldn’t propose to her.
 So she proposed to him on October 15, 1839.

 At first, the British public didn’t warm up to the German prince and he was excluded from holding any official political position.
-At times their marriage was tempestuous, a clash of wills between two extremely strong personalities.
+At times, their marriage was tempestuous, a clash of wills between two extremely strong personalities.

 Queen Victoria's Children

-Queen Victoria and her husband Prince Albert had nine children together:
+Victoria and Albert had nine children together:

 - Princess Victoria Adelaide Mary Louise (1840-1901), who married the future emperor of Germany Friedrich Wilhelm of Prussia in 1858.
 On his death three months after taking the throne, their eldest son became Kaiser Wilhelm II of Germany.